mattburman/dotfiles/README.md

 ## Brewfile

-This is a list of apps that I use to be installed on any fresh builds Install via `brew bundle`
+This is a list of cask apps that I use to be installed on any fresh builds Install via `brew bundle`

 ## Nix
 Nix is another package manager.
-Brew will be installed alongside, with Nix packages taking precidence since it is first in $PATH.
+Brew will be installed alongside, with Nix packages taking precedence since it is first in $PATH.
+In general I will try to install most CLI utils via Nix and any desktop apps via Brew cask.

 ## LaunchDaemons
 This directory contains LaunchDaemons with it's own README on how to configure